meyskens/linux-itf/src/docker/compose/index.md

 ### `docker compose down`

 The down command is a dangerous one, `down` stops all containers and **throws out** all data.
 Use this only locally or if you want to reset everything.
+You can also add `-v` to delete all volumes also.

 ### `docker compose build`